SimHoZebs/UDOIT/INSTALL_CANVAS.md

 ---
 ## Update the Institutions Table
 UDOIT is built to support more than one LMS instance.
-For this purpose we have an `institution` table that must be populated with the LMS information.
+For this purpose, you currently have to insert LMS information to the `institution` table manually.
+For default database setup(MySQL) on MacOS, we recommend using [Sequel Ace](https://apps.apple.com/us/app/sequel-ace/id1518036000?mt=12) to interact with the database.

 **Note:** This step requires knowledge of MySQL.